robocomp/robocomp/doc/buildTools.md

                    [-d [DELETE]] [--clear-all] [-l]
                    [directory]
 ```
-For  more uses of rcworkspace use the -h flag
+For  more uses of rcworkspace use the -h flag.
 ## rcbuild

 When invoked from a workspace, without any arguments, if not inside the source path, it will build all the non-ignored components inside the workspace.